RecordEvolutionApps/app_baggage_tracker/README.md

 ## Requirements

-This app currently only runs on Jetson Xavier systems.
+This app currently only runs on Jetson Xavier and Orin systems.